-After your operation you must lie on your back.
-There may be a pillow under your operated leg or between your legs.
-This will prevent any unwanted hip movements, which could cause dislocation of your new hip.
+After your operation you can lie in bed as you feel comfortable.
 Your mobilisation programme can commence as soon as your surgeon and physiotherapist feel you are ready.

 Additional oxygen

 If you need additional oxygen, it may be given via a face mask or a small tube which lies just beneath your nostrils.
 This will cause no discomfort and will be discontinued when no longer needed.